-The foreign investor may not, however, alone or with another foreign investor, establish a company producing or trading in armaments.
-A foreign investor may establish a company in producing or trading in armaments or invest capital exclusively in such a company, together with a domestic entity, but without acquiring the majority rights in the management of such a company, and only with the consent of the Ministry of Defence in Serbia.
+The foreign investor may not, however, alone or with another foreign investor, establish a company producing armaments.
+A foreign investor may establish a company in producing armaments or invest capital exclusively in such a company, together with a domestic entity, but without acquiring the majority rights in the management of such a company, and only with the consent of the Ministry of Defence in Serbia.